Sharanya9669/dmbi/Viva.md

 It is subfield of comuter science that focuses on getting computer to act without being explicitly programmed.It focuses on the development of computer program that can change when exposed to new data.

 What is data preprocessing ?
+Data preprocessing is a data mining technique that involves transforming raw data into an understandable format.
+Real-world data is often incomplete, inconsistent, and/or lacking in certain behaviors or trends, and is likely to contain many errors.
+Data preprocessing is a proven method of resolving such issues.

 Why we need to to preprocess the data ?
+Real-world data is often incomplete, inconsistent, and/or lacking in certain behaviors or trends, and is likely to contain many errors.
+Data preprocessing is a proven method of resolving such issues.

 What is consequence of having a data outliers ?
 An outliers is a value that is very different from the other data in your data set.This can skew your results.